Skip to main content

 Focus on the Priority

 No matter how organized you are, there will always be a time that you’ve waited until the last minute to get something done.
-If you have a discussion post or written assignment due in the next 24 hours, that has now become your priority.
+When you're short on time, identify your most urgent task and focus your energy there.

 Find the Right Space